RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

 The solution to this in the TCP world is [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/).
 Proxy Protocol isn't an additional protocol in itself, it's an extension to TCP which allows a forwarded IP to be added separate to the source, which can then be used downstream to get the correct IP.

 Proxy Protocol does have some issues, namely with how it's implemented with NGINX.
-Because of how it's implemented, if a `server` is setup to accept proxy protocol requests, it *only* accepts proxy protocol - Sending regular packets results in an error, and vice versa.
+Because of how it's implemented, if a `server` is set up to accept proxy protocol requests, it *only* accepts proxy protocol - Sending regular packets results in an error, and vice versa.
 This probably isn't a massive issue, just something to consider.

 If you're using docker, [Traefik](https://docs.traefik.io/) accepts both proxy protocol and regular traffic at the same time, so I recommend checking that out!